-- A student or staff member is permitted to use a PD only after the student and a parent(s)/legal guardian(s) or staff member have signed and returned the annual Acceptable Use Agreement. - In a classroom setting, a student or staff member may only use a PD for educational purposes at the direction of a teacher or administrator.
-Other than in a classroom setting on school property, the administration at each school will determine where and when and for what purpose a student or staff member may use a PD.
-A school administrator or staff member always has the right to prohibit a student(s) from using a PD at certain times or during designated activities that occur during the school day (e.g., school presentations/assemblies, theatrical performances, or guest speakers). - In a classroom setting, a student or staff member is prohibited from using a PD to access the Internet using any external Internet service.
+- A student is permitted to use a PD only after the student and a parent/guardian have signed and returned the annual Acceptable Use Agreement. - In a classroom setting, a student may only use a PD for educational purposes at the direction of a teacher or administrator.
+Other than in a classroom setting on school property, the administration at each school will determine where and when and for what purpose a student may use a PD.
+A school administrator or staff member always has the right to prohibit a student(s) from using a PD at certain times or during designated activities that occur during the school day (e.g., school presentations/assemblies, theatrical performances, or quest speakers). - In a classroom setting, a student is prohibited from using a PD to access the Internet using any external Internet service (e.g., 3G/4G connections and mobile hot spots).
 In a classroom setting, a student using a PD, including a smart phone, may only access the Internet using the Wi-Fi access provided by the District. - The student/owner of a PD is the only person allowed to use the device.
 Students are prohibited from sharing their assigned user name and/or password with others.
-A student must sign in to the designated PD District wireless network using his or her assigned username and password. - If a student's use of a PD causes disruption in any setting, the student can be directed either to put the PD away and/or the PD can be confiscated and the student referred to an administrator for further discipline. - On school property, a student or staff member may not use a PD to connect to the District's network by a network cable plugged into a data outlet.
+A student must sign in to the designated PD District wireless network using his or her assigned username and password. - If a student's use of a PD causes disruption in any setting, the student can be directed either to put the PD away and/or the PD can be confiscated and the student referred to an administrator for further discipline. - On school property, a student may not use a PD to connect to the District's network by a network cable plugged into a data outlet.
 Also, on school property, a student may not print from a PD. - The District is not liable for any PD that is lost, loaned, damaged, or stolen.
-Each student or staff member is responsible for his or her own PD, including set-up, maintenance, charging, and security.
+Each student is responsible for his or her own PD, including set-up, maintenance, charging, and security.
 Students will not be able to charge personal devices at school.
 Staff members will not store a student's PD, nor will any District staff diagnose, repair, or work on any PD.
-If a PD breaks while being used in school, the student or staff member will put the device away and take it home at the end of the school day where the student and the parent(s)/legal guardian(s) or staff member can troubleshoot the issue.
+If a PD breaks while being used in school, the student will put the device away and take it home at the end of the school day where the student and the parent/guardian can troubleshoot the issue.

-- The District is not responsible for the payment of any user fees or data charges associated with the use of a PD that are billed by a third party to a student and/or a student's parent(s)/legal guardian(s) or staff member, even if the fees or charges were incurred by the student or staff member for an educational purpose. - A student or staff member who violates a law, District policy, procedure, or school rule while using a PD will be disciplined pursuant to District policies.
-In addition, an administrator can revoke a student's PD privileges. - Students or staff do not have any expectation of privacy in anything they create, store, send, receive, or display on or over the District's EIS. - School officials may search and/or seize a student's PD if there are reasonable grounds for suspecting that the search or seizure will reveal evidence that the student has violated or is violating the law or a District policy, procedure, or school rule.
+- The District is not responsible for the payment of any user fees or data charges associated with the use of a PD that are billed by a third party to a student and/or a student's parent/guardian, even if the fees or charges were incurred by the student for an educational purpose. - A student who violates a law, District policy, procedure, or school rule while using a PD will be disciplined pursuant to District policies.
+In addition, an administrator can revoke a student's PD privileges. - Students do not have any expectation of privacy in anything they create, store, send, receive, or display on or over the District's EIS. - School officials may search and/or seize a student's PD if there are reasonable grounds for suspecting that the search or seizure will reveal evidence that the student has violated or is violating the law or a District policy, procedure, or school rule.